framely/community/docs/guide/use-hours.md

 ## Test chatbot

 Finally, you can try to ask the chatbot for business hours.
-To test the chatbot, use [Debug](../reference/platform/testing.md#how-to-use).
+To play with the chatbot, use [Debug](../reference/platform/testing.md#how-to-use).

 1. Send "_When do you open?_" and you should get the business hours in a week starting with the current day of the week.